-- Be certain all paperwork and choices for the liturgy have been received by the parish office. - □ Provide a copy of the Photography/Videography page of these guidelines to any photographer or videographer that will be recording your wedding.
-(PDF's are available to download and email on the parish website wedding page)

-- □ Provide a copy of the Decoration Suggestions and Restrictions page of these guidelines to anyone who is preparing flowers or decorations for your wedding.
-(PDF's are available to download and email on the parish website wedding page) - ☐ If applicable, arrange for the program to be printed at least a week before the wedding. - □ Confirm the rehearsal time and date with all people who have special roles in the wedding liturgy [ushers, groomsmen, bridesmaids, witnesses, readers/lectors, special ministers of the Eucharist, assistants (M/M of ceremony), people bringing up the gifts of bread and wine, altar servers, etc. Musicians are never involved in the wedding rehearsal.] - ☐ Turn in any remaining wedding fee balance to the parish office no later than four weeks before the wedding. - □ Meet with the parish priest.
+- □ Be certain all paperwork and choices for the liturgy have been received by the parish office. - □ Provide a copy of the Photography/Videography page of these guidelines to any photographer or videographer that will be recording your wedding.
+(PDF's are available to download and email on the parish website wedding page) - □ Provide a copy of the Decoration Suggestions and Restrictions page of these guidelines to anyone who is preparing flowers or decorations for your wedding.
+(PDF's are available to download and email on the parish website wedding page). - □ Confirm the rehearsal time and date with all people who have special roles in the wedding liturgy [ushers, groomsmen, bridesmaids, witnesses, readers/lectors, special ministers of the Eucharist, assistants (M/M of ceremony), people bringing up the gifts of bread and wine, altar servers, etc. Musicians are never involved in the wedding rehearsal.] - ☐ Turn in any remaining wedding fee balance to the parish office no later than four weeks before the wedding. - ☐ Meet with the parish priest.